 Water occurs naturally underground in association with oil and gas deposits and is brought to the surface as a by-product (referred to as produced water) of oil and gas production.
 The water is brought to the surface via our wells, where it is separated from our products.

 We seek to identify opportunities for beneficial reuse of the produced water including using the water for stock, crop irrigation or aquifer recharge.
 We treat produced water prior to reuse when required to remove salts, suspended solids and hydrocarbons.
-Where reuse is not yet possible, we adopt safe and sustainable disposal methods in accordance with our Environment, Health and Safety Management System (EHSMS) water resources standards, legal requirements, licence conditions and project-specific management plans.
+Where reuse is not yet possible, we adopt safe and sustainable disposal methods in accordance with our Environment, Health and Safety Management System water standard, legal requirements, licence conditions and project-specific management plans.

 The Santos Water Portal provides direct access to water monitoring results from our operations.